Ja Rule Hints At Plans To Rebrand Failed ‘Fyre Festival’ Under New Name

 Ja Rule says that he hasn’t seen the two documentaries about the debacle that was the Fyre Festival, a would-be luxury music festival that was so poorly planned that attendees ended up sleeping in disaster relief tents in the Bahamas.
 Maybe if he had seen either doc, he wouldn’t be hinting at revamping the event under a different name.

 “In the midst of chaos, there’s opportunity,” he said to a TMZ cameraman, before saying that he had already rebranded the Fyre Music app as “Icon.”

-“I have plans to create the ‘Iconic’ music festival but you didn’t hear that from me.”
+“I have plans to create the ‘Iconic’ music festival but you didn’t hear that from me,” he said.

 Despite his apparent optimism about launching a new music festival, he expressed disappointment about the disaster that Fyre Fest turned into.